insure logo

 A parent who lives with you

-While senior car insurance is not nearly as pricey as a teen policy, premiums tend to increase with age as there is a higher likelihood of accidents.
+While car insurance for seniors is not nearly as pricey as a policy for teens, premiums tend to increase with age as there is a higher likelihood of accidents.
 Therefore, it’s some of the higher driver premiums available.

 If your aging parent is living with you and drives your vehicle regularly, adding them to your car insurance policy and increasing your liability limits may be beneficial.
 Similar to any driver not listed on your policy — if there is an accident and they’re not covered, you may be paying for damages out-of-pocket.